loydle/localhost-cli/README.md

 # localhost-cli
-> Start an easy to custom node.js server from the command line. :seedling:
+> Start an easy to custom node.js server from the command line. :seedling: :thumbsup:

 ## Usage
 `$ localhost`